quarkiverse/quarkus-neo4j/README.md

 ## Introduction

-Quarkus Neo4j is a Quarkus extension to connect to the [Neo4j graph datastore](https://neo4j.com).
+Quarkus Neo4j is a Quarkus extension to connect to the [Neo4j graph database](https://neo4j.com).

-It enables the use of the Neo4j client in native executables and provide configuration properties to configure the client.
+It enables the use of the [Neo4j Java Driver](https://github.com/neo4j/neo4j-java-driver) in both JVM mode and native executables.
+It provide configuration properties to configure all relevant aspects of the driver.

 ## Documentation

-The documentation for this extension can be found [here](https://quarkiverse.github.io/quarkiverse-docs/quarkus-neo4j/dev/index.html).
+The documentation for this extension can be found [here](https://quarkiverse.github.io/quarkiverse-docs/quarkus-neo4j/dev/index.html) while the documentation for the Neo4j Java Driver itself is in the official [manual](https://neo4j.com/docs/java-manual/4.4/).

+Other extension that build on this extension or are known to work well with it:

+* [Neo4j-Migrations](https://michael-simons.github.io/neo4j-migrations/current/#download_quarkus), an extension that allows running Cypher scripts in a controlled manner for migrating or refactoring databases

 ## Contributors ✨